rbradshaw9/funnel-analyzer/README.md

 #### POST `/api/webhooks/thrivecart`

 - Expects a ThriveCart webhook payload with header `X-Webhook-Signature` containing an HMAC SHA-256 digest of the raw body using `THRIVECART_WEBHOOK_SECRET`.
+- Automatically handles ThriveCart `HEAD` probes and Fluent-style query-string signatures (`?sign=`).
-- Persists the payload to the `webhook_events` table for audit/replay and returns `{ "status": "ok" }` with HTTP 202 when accepted.
+- Persists the payload to the `webhook_events` table for audit/replay and returns `{ "status": "ok" }` with HTTP 200 when accepted.
 - Use Railway/Vercel secrets to configure the shared secret before enabling the webhook in ThriveCart.
+- Debugging helper endpoint: `GET /api/webhooks/thrivecart/events?secret=...` returns the most recent payloads (requires the same shared secret and is limited to 100 records).

 ### Frontend Routes